 With that recognition has come a tremendous boon in the prices for quality 19th-century art.
 For instance, in 1977, the highest recorded price for a Bouguereau painting was $17,000.
 Just 23 years later, that same artist would achieve a hammer price of $3,526,000, placing him among a group of late 19th-century artists whose works regularly bring prices near or over the million-dollar mark.

 Despite these incredible prices, much of the attraction of 19th-century art is that there are still so many extraordinary works out there to be had that won’t break the bank.
 Impressionist masterpieces or works by the Old Masters may be out of reach for most collectors, but those looking for superb paintings by respected artists of almost any genre won't be disappointed with the magnificent and diverse works created during the 19th century, particularly those painted in the latter half of the period.
 Like most worthwhile pursuits, success in building a fine 19th-century art collection comes with effort and diligence.
 Look at any great collection and it becomes evident that the key ingredients are love and understanding of the art.

 Doing Your Homework

-Bill Rau, president and third-generation owner of M.S.
-Rau Antiques in New Orleans, feels that by far, the most valuable piece of advice for those interested in art collecting, of any type, is to view similar works firsthand.
+Bill Rau, President and CEO of M.S.
+Rau Antiques, feels that by far, the most valuable piece of advice for those interested in art collecting, of any type, is to view similar works firsthand.
 "The more you expose yourself to the various artists of the period, the better you can recognize their quality and beauty," explains Rau.
 "The more exposure a collector has to the genre, the more acute their taste and eye will become.
 It is by studying the masterpieces in person that one can truly attain an appreciation and understanding of 19th-century art."